smancke/guble/README.md

     {"ApplicationId": "the app id", "UserId": "the user id", "Time": "the server time as iso date"}

     example:
-    #ok-connected You are connected to the server.
+    #connected You are connected to the server.
     {"ApplicationId": "phone1", "UserId": "user01", "Time": "2015-01-01T12:00:00+01:00"}
 ```